 Aim: This course is an introduction to ring theory.
-The philosophy of this subject is that we focus on similarities in arithmetic structure between sets which might look initially quite different but are connected by the property of being equipped with operations of addition and multiplication.
+The philosophy of this subject is that we focuson similarities in arithmetic structure between sets which might look initially quite different but are connected by the property of being equipped with operations of addition and multiplication.

-- CO 2 can check the irreducibility of higher degree polynomials over rings - CO 3 To understand the concepts like ideals and quotient rings - CO 4 To understand the concept of a ring homomorphism
+- CO 1 can write precise and accurate mathematical objects in ring theory - CO 2 can check the irreducibility of higher degree polynomials over rings - CO 3 To understand the concepts like ideals and quotient rings - CO 4 To understand the concept of a ring homomorphism